How-To Guides

 }

-NVIDIA’s NemoClaw reference design recommends guardrails for agent actions, and we go further.
-NemoClaw addresses 8 of the OWASP Top 10 AI security risks.
-Our per-tool constraints and Composio credential isolation cover the remaining gaps — see connecting to 40+ tools via Composio.
+NVIDIA’s NemoClaw enterprise reference design recommends guardrails for agent actions, and we go further.
+NemoClaw addresses 8 of the OWASP Top 10 AI security risks out of the box.
+Our per-tool constraints and Composio credential isolation cover the remaining gaps.
+For the integration deep-dive, see connecting OpenClaw to Gmail, Calendar, and Slack via Composio.

-For clients who want data to never leave their machine — not even to OpenAI or Anthropic — we offer the Private On-Device LLM add-on ($1,000).
-This swaps the cloud model for a locally running LLM like Llama 3 or Mistral, so inference happens entirely on the Mac Mini or MacBook Air hardware.
+For clients who want data to never leave their machine — not even to OpenAI, Anthropic, or Google — we offer the Private On-Device LLM add-on for $1,000 one-time.
+This swaps the cloud model for a locally running LLM (Llama 3.3 70B, Mistral Large, or Qwen 2.5) through Ollama, so inference happens entirely on the Mac Mini or MacBook Air hardware.
+For executives handling MNPI, pre-IPO financials, or attorney-client privileged work, this is the default configuration we recommend.

 By 4 PM, the agent is configured, integrations are connected, and guardrails are active.
-The last two hours are testing — not demos, not walkthroughs, but systematic verification that everything works and nothing leaks.
+The last two hours are testing — not demos, not walkthroughs, but systematic adversarial verification that everything works the way it’s supposed to and nothing leaks the way it shouldn’t.
+Gartner’s 2025 AI Risk Management Framework specifically recommends adversarial testing for all production AI deployments.
+We do it on every single one before handoff.

 curl -X POST http://localhost:3000/api/chat \